Yoctol/bottender/docs/channel-telegram-sending-messages.md

 ]);
 ```

-> **Note:**
->
+For more info, please refer to Telegram's official doc, [sendPoll](https://core.telegram.org/bots/api#sendpoll).

-> - If you try to send poll in a private chat, you will get an error message like, `"description": "Bad Request: polls can't be sent to private chats"`.
+> **Note:** If you try to send poll in a private chat, you will get an error message like, `"description": "Bad Request: polls can't be sent to private chats"`.
-> - For more info, please refer to Telegram's official doc, [sendPoll](https://core.telegram.org/bots/api#sendpoll).

 ### Invoice